 A gift of the members of the 1923 class is awarded annually to the student with the highest overall achievement in academic and clinical courses in Third Year.
 The value of the monetary scholarship is the annual income from the endowment fund.
 In the event that no award is made in any session, two scholarships may be awarded in a subsequent session, the second going to the student with second highest overall achievement.
-First awarded in 1947.
+First awarded in 1947 is awarded annually to the most outstanding student in Pharmacology.
+Honours' standing in the subject is required.
+The value of the scholarship is the annual income from the endowment fund.
+First awarded in 1967/68.